 Authority and Responsibilities of the Commission on Teacher Credentialing

-Pertaining to the accreditation of educator preparation, the authority and responsibilities of the Commission on Teacher Credentialing include the following:
+Pertaining to the accreditation of educator preparation and pursuant to Education Code Section 44372, the authority and responsibilities of the Commission on Teacher Credentialing include the following:

 A. Responsibilities Related to Accreditation Policies

 1. Adopt and Modify the Accreditation Framework.
 Pursuant to Education Code section 44372(a), the Commission has the authority and responsibility to adopt an Accreditation Framework, “which sets forth the policies of the Commission regarding the accreditation of educator preparation in California.”
 The present document is the adopted Accreditation Framework.
 Education Code section 44372(i) establishes that the Commission may modify the Framework in accordance with Section 8 of the Framework.
 Modifications occur in public meetings after the Commission considers relevant information provided by the Committee on Accreditation, institutions, Board of Institutional Review members, Commission staff, and other concerned individuals.
 The Commission determines when a policy modification takes effect.
+(Reference: Education Code §44372 (a))

 2. Establish and Modify Standards for Educator Preparation.
 Pursuant to Education Code section 44372(b), the Commission has the authority and responsibility to establish and modify standards for educator preparation in California.
+(Reference: Education Code §44372 (b))

 B. Responsibilities Related to the Accreditation System

 1. Initial Institution Approval.
 In accordance with Education Code sections 44227(a) and 44372(c) and Section 4 of this Framework, the Commission determines the eligibility of an institution that applies for approval when it is not currently approved to prepare educators for state certification in California.
 The Commission recognizes institutions that meet the Commission-established criteria.
 This approval by the Commission establishes the eligibility of an institution to submit a proposal to offer an educator preparation program to the Committee on Accreditation.
+(Reference: Education Code §44372 (c))

 Hear and Resolve Accreditation Appeals.
 The Commission hears appeals of accreditation decisions, which must be based on evidence that accreditation procedures or decisions were “arbitrary, capricious, unfair, or contrary to the policies of the Commission or the procedural guidelines of the Committee on Accreditation” Education Code section 44374(e).
 The Commission resolves each appeal, and the Executive Director communicates the Commission’s decision to the Committee on Accreditation, the accreditation team, and the affected institution.
+(Reference: Education Code §44372 (f))

 3. Allocate Resources Annually for Accreditation Operations.
 The Commission annually allocates resources for accreditation operations to implement this Accreditation Framework.
 Consistent with the Commission’s general practice, staff assignments to accreditation operations are made by the Executive Director, in accordance with state budgets, laws and regulations.
 Pursuant to Education Code section 44374.5, the Commission implements a fair and consistent fee policy that is reviewed periodically.
+(Reference: Education Code §44372 (i))

 4. Review and Sponsor Legislation Related to Accreditation.
 The Commission reviews legislative proposals to amend the Education Code sections related to the accreditation of educator preparation institutions.
 As the need arises, the Commission sponsors legislation related to accreditation, after considering the advice of the Commission's professional staff, the Committee on Accreditation, educational institutions, program sponsors, and professional organizations.
+(Reference: Education Code §44372 (i))

 C. Responsibilities Related to the Committee on Accreditation

 1. Establish a Nominating Panel.
 In collaboration with the Committee on Accreditation, the Commission establishes a Nominating Panel to solicit and screen nominations and recommend educators to serve on the Committee on Accreditation.
+(Reference: Education Code §44373 (b))